-I welcome applications from prospective PhD students on subjects linked to my research interests.
+I welcome applications from prospective PhD students on subjects linked to my research interests, currently focused on the themes of pastoralism and uncertainty (see PASTRES project, pastres.org).
 At IDS all such applications are assessed by a committee, and students are generally supervised jointly.

 Most of these theses are available free to download through the British Library, EThOS site here: http://ethos.bl.uk/Home.do, although you have to register.
 Current and past PhD students are listed below:

 Frank Matose – Local people and reserved forests in Zimbabwe : what prospects for co-management?
 (IDRC funded, 2000)

 William Wolmer – Lowveld landscapes : conservation, development and the wilderness vision in south-eastern Zimbabwe (ESRC funded, 2001)